ctdk/goiardi/docs/installation.rst

                                 set, the event log will be checked periodically and pruned to this number of entries.
                                 [$GOIARDI_LOG_EVENT_KEEP]
+        --skip-log-extended     If set, do not save a JSON encoded blob of the object being logged when logging an event.
+                                [$GOIARDI_SKIP_LOG_EXTENDED]
     -x, --export=               Export all server data to the given file, exiting afterwards.
 Should be used with caution.
 Cannot be used at the same time as -m/--import.